National Fascist Community

-The National Fascist Community (Národní obec fašistická, NOF, sometimes translated as National Fascist League) was a Czechoslovak Fascist movement led by Radola Gajda, and based on the Fascism of Benito Mussolini.
+The National Fascist Community (Národní obec fašistická, NOF, sometimes translated as National Fascist League) was a Czechoslovak fascist movement led by Radola Gajda, and based on the fascism of Benito Mussolini.
+It was responsible for the only fascist coup in Czechoslovak history.

 Formation and ideology

 The party was formed in March 1926 by the merger of a group of dissident National Democrats known as the "Red-Whites" with various other rightist groups across Bohemia and Moravia.
 It was distinguished by a strong current of opposition to Germany, which continued even after Adolf Hitler had come to power.
 The NOF instead looked to Italy as its model, and based itself wholly on Mussolini's National Fascist Party.
 In this respect it differed markedly from its chief rival Vlajka, which was firmly in the Hitler camp.
 Groups targeted by the NOF for criticism included the Jews, communists, the Czechoslovak government and the Magyars.
 It set up a youth group and a trade union movement, although the latter was minor.
 The group also advocated a policy of Pan-Slavism, and hoped to take a joint lead with Poland of a grand Slavic alliance that would overthrow communism in the Soviet Union.
 They also believed in a corporatist economy with a large agricultural sector.
 The NOF attracted some early support from veterans of the Czechoslovak Legions.
-It was estimated by a government informer that the NOF had as many as 200,000 followers in 1926, although it had virtually no support in the Slovak area as the far right there was dominated by an indigenous movement.
+It was estimated by a government informer that the NOF had as many as 200,000 followers in 1926, albeit it had virtually no support in the Slovak area as the far right there was dominated by an indigenous movement.

-Activity

-The NOF regularly indulged in street-fighting tactics, clashing frequently with the National Labour Party, a moderate left-wing party led by Jaroslav Stránský.
-Such was the frequency of NOF attacks on Stránský and fellow leader Václav Bouček in 1927 that both men were provided with bodyguards by the government.
-The NOF even made plans for a possible coup d'etat and secured the support of Slovak paramilitary group Rodobrana in this endeavour although ultimately the plans were intercepted by Brno police and thus shelved.

-Decline
+Failed coup

+The NOF planned a fascist coup d'etat and secured the support of Slovak paramilitary group Rodobrana in this endeavour, albeit the plans were intercepted by Brno police.
+On the night of 21–22 January 1933, 70 to 80 men of the NOF attacked the Svatoplukova Barracks in Brno, hoping to start a nationwide coup.
+However, Czechoslovak troops, with the help of gendarmes, were able to repel the attack.
+One rebel was killed during the fighting.
+The leader of the coup, retired Lieutenant Ladislav Kobsinek, fled the country, but was later extradited to Czechoslovakia and sentenced to 12 years in prison.
+Other rebels received sentences of several years.
+Although he did not directly participate in the coup, General Radol Gajda received a six-month sentence.
+Kobsinek was paroled in 1939.
+During World War II, he collaborated with Nazi Germany.
+After the war, Kobsinek was sentenced to 12 years in prison.
+In 1957, he was released from prison and deported to Germany, where he died in 1988.